 Only a few negatives for Monte Vista RV Resort.

-#1 — Having to wear name tags anywhere on the resort.
-I guess they’ve had non-community / non-guests use their facilities in the past.
-I would’ve minded so much if the name tags were stickers, used magnets or maybe just a bracelet… but they were the cheap plastic name pins that put holes in your clothes.
+#1 -- Having to wear name tags anywhere on the resort.
+I guess they've had non-community / non-guests use their facilities in the past.
+I would've minded so much if the name tags were stickers, a lanyard, magnetic tags or maybe just a bracelet.
+Instead, they were the cheap plastic name pins that put holes in your clothes.

-#2 — For Internet, you had to get yourself to their Clubhouse.
+#2 -- For Internet, you had to get yourself to their clubhouse.
 It was a really nice clubhouse with big screen TVs, puzzles, couches, tables and chairs and a big book library but my preference would always be to connect from the RV.
 Once 3-4 other people are at the clubhouse all using Wifi, then the connection would slow down like dial up.
-It’d be nice if they mentioned services to pay for reliable Wifi for RVers (i.e. Camplink.net for Florida RVers.)
+It'd be nice if they mentioned services to pay for reliable Wifi for RVers (i.e. Camplink.net which other RV Park Owners have used.)